-The Family Cancer Clinic at St Mark’s Hospital looks after patients with a family history of colorectal cancer (also known as bowel cancer), and other inherited cancers of the gastrointestinal tract (the gut).
+The Family Cancer Clinic at St Mark’s, the National Bowel Hospital, looks after patients with a family history of colorectal cancer (also known as bowel cancer), and other inherited cancers of the gastrointestinal tract (the gut).

 The Family Cancer Clinic was started in 1985 as part of the then Imperial Cancer Research Fund Colorectal Cancer Unit at St Mark’s.
 Its aim was, and still is, to define the inherited predispositions to colorectal cancer and to refine our management of familial risk in order to prevent colorectal cancer.

 The Clinic is now NHS-funded as part of St Mark’s Hospital.
 We continue to have a major interest in research into the assessment of familial risk, the identification of genes predisposing to colorectal cancer and in the use colonoscopy and chemoprevention with aspirin to prevent colorectal cancer developing.

 If you attend this clinic we will maintain a confidential record of your personal and family history on a cancer registry called the Bobby Moore Database.
 This helps to ensure that your colonoscopy is performed in a timely fashion, and that the results of colonoscopy are monitored.
 We also use this registry regularly review whether further genetic testing may be helpful in people known to our service.
 There is good evidence that the use of cancer registries reduces the risk of people developing cancer and also improve the likelihood of people surviving cancer.

 We may also invite people in the registry to patient information events.